edgeguide/expect/README.md

 ## Types

-Types must be specified in the validation schema for each input field, either by using a string or an object with the `type` property,
+Types can be specified in the schema either by using a string or an object with the `type` property,

 ```javascript
 import expect from "@edgeguideab/expect";